 2. Pick a blogging platform – There are loads of free ones out there like WordPress, Blogger, Squarespace or even Tumblr.
 There’s no “best” platform tbh, it’s whatever feels right for you (although obviously I’m biased as I’m on WordPress so I’d personally always choose that one lol).
 You can opt for paying for a website right off the bat if you want, it depends if you think you’ll keep it up!!
 Again, you can choose a blogging platform, like WordPress, and use their paid service.

 3. Customise your blog – Personally one of the first things I did was write a little “About me” bio and added a pic, people love knowing a bit of info about the person behind the blog.
 Choose a colour scheme that you like and think about having a logo to go along the top of your blog.
-I think I designed a really crap one in Paint or Photoshop when I first started, but then once I got more into blogging, the lovely Jemma helped me to create the beautiful one you can see at the top of your screen!
+I think I designed a really crap one in Paint or Photoshop when I first started, but then once I got more into blogging, the lovely Jemma helped me to create my first professional looking one.
+Then when I re-branded, J created the beautiful one you can see at the top of your screen ♥

 4. Start writing – Write about whatever subjects you’re interested in (whether it’s food, travel, feminism, tax return forms or cats) but write it in your own voice.
 When I started, I was really keen to not use slang and to never abbreviate anything (even writing things like I am instead of I’m), but I found when I was reading it back, it didn’t sound like me and I didn’t think it sounded particularly engaging.
 I much prefer reading blogs when the bloggers write like they speak 🙂